 - Laboratory technician - Level:3 (equivalent to A levels at grades A to E).
 Typical length:18 months

 Click to find apprenticeship vacancies available now related to chemistry

 Examples of college courses that relate to chemistry:

-- Level 3 Veterinary Nursing (Small Animals) at South Gloucestershire and Stroud College
+- Level 3 Diploma in Forensic and Criminal Investigation at South Gloucestershire and Stroud College

-- Level 3 Forensic Science - Exeter College
+- Level 3 Applied Science (Biomedical/Forensic Science) at Exeter College

-- Health and Social Care at Bath College
+- Health and Social Care, Level 1, 2 and 3 at Bath College